ryanhhtan/express-restfulapi-starter/README.md

    - yarn
 #### Set up MongoDB
 The example uses mlab(https://mlab.com/) as the db server.,
-#### Add the development configuaration file
+#### Add the development configuration file
-Add the file ./config/config.dev.js to the project(see the example file).
-This file is ignored for security and should be added manually each time a new project is rebulid.
+Add the file ./config/config.dev.js to the project (See the example file).
+This file is ignored for security reason and should be added manually each time a new project is rebulid.
 #### Run in develop mode.
    - npm run dev
 #### Build the project
    - npm run build
-#### Deployment (Heroku example, will add later)
+#### Deployment (Heroku)
+This example uses Heroku as the deployment environment.
+To deployment steps:
+    - Install Heroku CLI
+    - Login with Heroku CLI: heroku login
+    - Create an app: Heroku apps:create [app name]
+    - Push the repo to heroku: git push heroku
+        A better solution is to hook the app with a github branch so that Heroku will automatically deploy the newly committed app.